America’s split-screen pandemic: Many families resume their lives even as hospitals are overwhelmed

 Nicole Leathers, an intensive care nurse, said during the pandemic’s early days, they had a lot of staff and few pediatric patients.
 Now, they are inundated with sick children, and short staffed due to burnout and colleagues leaving the industry or out sick with covid.
 She said it has been jolting to see so many young children, especially those under age 5 who are not yet eligible for vaccines, coming in to the hospital lately.

 She described her anguish after she and her team performed CPR on a child with covid.
 The doctors and nurses were in full protective gear, which made it hot and difficult to see and hear.
 On top of worrying about the child, her heart was breaking for the family member next to them who was terrified but unable to leave the room due to infection precautions.
-They got the child stabilized, but she remembers “walking out of that and ringing my shirt out as sweat dripped out, physically exhausted, emotionally exhausted, and thinking, ‘This would have been hard without a pandemic.
+They got the child stabilized, but she remembers “walking out of that and wringing my shirt out as sweat dripped out, physically exhausted, emotionally exhausted, and thinking, ‘This would have been hard without a pandemic.
 It’s just now ten times harder.’ ”

 “We’re just really kind of getting to this point of max exhaustion and grief and, you know, pulling up our boot straps to see how can we just keep going,” she said.